matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 In general, no special considerations are needed for federation; relational events are just sent as needed over federation same as any other event type - aggregated onto the original event if needed.

-XXX: We have a problem with resynchronising relations after a gap in federation.
+We have a problem with resynchronising relations after a gap in federation:
 We have no way of knowing that an edit happened in the gap to one of the events we already have.
 So, we'll show inconsistent data until we backfill the gap.
  * We could write this off as a limitation.
  * Or we could make *ALL* relations a DAG, so we can spot holes at the next relation, and go walk the DAG to pull in the missing relations?
 Then, the next relation for an event could pull in any of the missing relations.
+Socially this probably doesn't work as reactions will likely drop-off over time, so by the time your server comes back there won't be any more reactions pulling the missing ones in.
  * Could we also ask the server, after a gap, to provide all the relations which happened during the gap to events whose root preceeded the gap.
    * "Give me all relations which happened between this set of forward-extremities when I lost sync, and the point i've rejoined the DAG, for events which preceeded the gap"?
+   * Would be hard to auth all the relations which this api coughed up.
+     * We could auth them based only the auth events of the relation, except we lose the context of the nearby DAG which we'd have if it was a normal backfilled event.
+     * As a result it would be easier for a server to retrospectively lie about events on behalf of its users.
+     * This probably isn't the end of the world, plus it's more likely to be consistent than if we leave a gap.
+       * i.e. it's better to consistent with a small chance of being maliciously wrong, than inconsistent with a guaranteed chance of being innocently wrong.
+   * We'd need to worry about pagination.
+   * This is probably the best solution, but can also be added as a v2.

 In future, we might want to aggregate relational events (e.g. send a summary of the events, rather than the actual original events).
 This requires the payload to be non-E2E encrypted, and would also require some kind of